 A thorough examination has to be made of all work processes involving crystalline silica to identify those processes which are generating dust, and whether workers are being exposed to dust containing RCS.
 Managing the risk may require the PCBU or employer to measure worker’s dust exposure so that adequate controls can be put in place to protect the long-term health of the worker.

-You may not be able to tell whether or not the exposure exceeds the Workplace Exposure Standard (WSE) as respirable dust is not visible to the naked eye, so monitoring for airborne contaminant levels may be required.
-At present, the WSE for crystalline silica is 0.1 mg/m3.
+You may not be able to tell whether or not the exposure exceeds the Workplace Exposure Standard (WES) as respirable dust is not visible to the naked eye, so monitoring for airborne contaminant levels may be required.
+The WES for crystalline silica was reduced to 0.05 mg/m3 in late 2020.

 As a guide, regular unprotected exposure of workers > 0.5 WES is considered a significant risk requiring possible health monitoring.